 More products on the market

 Fashion is faster than ever.
 Modern supply chains offered clothing makers shorter production lead times to introduce new collections more frequently.
 From 2000 to 2011, European fashion companies more than doubled the number of clothing collections, from 2 to 5 on average.
 Zara is capable of offering new products in its stores every week by launching 24 new collections per year.
-H&M offers 12 to 16 collections to its customers around the world.
 This fast pace increases the number of products to watch and forces retailers to monitor competitors much more frequently.
 This is time-consuming, inefficient and should not be done manually anymore.

 New challenger brands